victorkingi/instagram-clone/README.md

 ## Instagram Clone

-This is a react instagram web app using firebase as the auth and backend.
+This is a react instagram clone web app using firebase as the auth and backend.[The instagram clone website](https://instagram-clone-f0622.web.app/).
 Basic firebase knowledge is required to understand the functionality.
+NB:- Best viewed at a potrait angle instead of landscape or if possible, on an android phone.
+After signing up and adding your profile photo, reload the page so that firebase can confirm that you've signed in, after that you can then comment on a post, or add your own post e.g. a video or photo at the bottom of the page.
+Have fun trying it out

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).